JoelBosch90/stats/README.md

-# base
+# Stats

-This is a simple base setup using Docker Compose to host an Nginx reverse proxy microservice, and both an 'api' and a 'client' directories with some placeholder files.
-It also features a very basic GitHub pipeline for pushing changes to my VPS, and a bash file with some basic helper commands.
+This is a lightweight setup to provide insight into website statistics that can be run entirely server-side.
+It works by reading It uses three different
+services:

+## Collector

+This service periodically reads Nginx access logs, and stores them in an Sqlite3 database.

+## API

+This service provides a REST API to access the data in the Sqlite3 database.

+## Client

+this service provides a web interface to view the data provided by the REST API.